About

 International conservation and targets

-The role of ICCAs in global conservation
+The role of ICCAs—territories of life in global conservation

 Tracking progress towards international conservation targets

 Self-recognition and knowledge-sharing between communities is an important step towards this broader recognition.
-The ICCA Registry provides indigenous peoples and communities with a platform that supports this.
+The ICCA Registry provides Indigenous Peoples and communities with a platform that supports this.

 The ICCA Registry and Protected Planet are mentioned in several decisions of the CBD Conference of the Parties (CBD COP).